 |Pain during or after sex||Heavy periods||Pain when passing urine||Leg pain|

 |Pelvic pain||Loss of 'old' or 'dark blood' before period||Pain before or after passing urine or opening bowel|

 All of the symptoms above may have other causes and may not necessarily be endometriosis symptoms.
 It is important to seek medical advice to clarify the cause of any symptoms.
 If symptoms change after diagnosis it is important to discuss these changes with your doctor.
 It is easy to relate all problems to endometriosis, but it may not always be the reason.

 Period pain – what is normal?

-Many women experience period pain,but if your pain is interfering with your everyday life, it may be best to consult your doctor.
+Period pain can be experienced even if you don't have endometriosis, but if pain during your period is interfering with your everyday life, it may be best to consult your doctor.